 Use this widget to display the contents of the current order to a user.

-You can optionally allow the user to edit his order by specifying value
+You can optionally disable the user to edit his order by specifying value

 edit.
-If this parameter is not specified, the order is read-only.
+If this parameter is not specified, the order can be edited.

 Action after displaying the order